Mobius5150/ts-api-decorators/examples/express/simple/README.md

 # Simple Express Sample
 This folder contains a minimal sample for using TS API Decorators with the Express framework.
-The goal of this sample is to show you how to setup your project for us with this library.
+The goal of this sample is to show you how to setup your project for use with this library.

 ## Run the Sample
 To run the sample, run the following commands in the sample directory: